Frudawski/LUMOS/README.md

    * Note: LUMOS calculates the entire scenes for each daylight data set, and so increasing computation time.
    * Daylight data is provided in txt file format for Tregenza hemisphere data with 145 patches row-wise.
 First row gives the wavelength, the next 145 rows give the spectral radiance of the 145 Tregenza patches.
    * The Lighting Toolbox function [specsky](https://frudawski.de/specsky) can be used to create spectral daylight radiance data for testing purposes.
-* Add lumnaires (in luminaire menu):
+* Add luminaires (in luminaire menu):
    * Artificial lighting is optional.
    * First add luminaires by using the "add luminaire" tool in the toolbar.
    * You can change the luminaire position by selecting it in the list on the left side and edit the table.
    * Load luminous distribution curves with the "import EULUMDAT" tool in the toolbar.
 LUMOS supports currently only EULUMDAT .ldt files.
 You can load multiple files in one go.
    * Load spectral luminaire data using the "import luminaire spectrum" tool in the toolbar.
 You can load multiple files in one go.
    * You can use the [Lighting Toolbox function ciespec](https://frudawski.de/ciespec/) to create standard illuminant spectra.
 The data is provided in txt file format, the first row gives the wavelengths the second row the spectral power distribution.
-   * Select a luminaire in the list on the left side and apply the data by selecting a luminous intesitiy distribution and a spectrum for the luminaire.
-You can display the data by selcting the model or spectrum cell in the table.
+   * Select a luminaire in the list on the left side and apply the data by selecting a luminous intensitiy distribution and a spectrum for the luminaire.
+You can display the data by selecting the model or spectrum cell in the table.
 * Add calculation metrics (in metrics menu):
-   * You can add observers (spectral fisheye image), single irradiance calulation points, Daylight Factor (DF) points and irradiance areas with multiple calculation points by using the corresponding tools in the toolbar.
+   * You can add observers (spectral fisheye image), single irradiance calculation points, Daylight Factor (DF) points and irradiance areas with multiple calculation points by using the corresponding tools in the toolbar.
    * Change metric positions by selecting it in the list on the left side and editing the table.
 * Simulation start and settings (in simulation menu):
    * Change the simulation settings in the table:
       * dens: sets the patch denisty per square meter (roughly)
-      * refl: sets the number of internal reflecxions
+      * refl: sets the number of internal reflexions
       * N°: changes the cardinal north direction
-      * h: sets the room heigt above ground (currently no effect)
+      * h: sets the room height above ground (currently no effect)
       * sim checkbox: enables or disables room in the simulation
    * Start the simulation with the "start simulation" tool in the toolbar.
-   * Wait until simulation is finished, this can take severalhours, depending on the scene complexity.
-Start with low complexitiy and low densitiy values to get a feeling for the calculation time.
+   * Wait until simulation is finished, this can take several hours, depending on the scene complexity.
+Start with low complexity and low density values to get a feeling for the calculation time.
 * View results (in results menu)
-   * Select any list item on the left side to view the corrsponding simulation data.
+   * Select any list item on the left side to view the corresponding simulation data.
    * You can save any table or image data with the tools in the toolbar.

 ## How to cite: